HMOpensource/Business-Intelligence/README.md

 # Business-Intelligence
-This repository is to be used for all open source projects with H&amp;M related to Business Intelligence
+This repository is to be used for all open source projects in Business Intelligence